-Landscape capacity refers to the ability of the landscape to accommodate development, in this case minerals development.
-The colour grading given to this question will be derived directly from a landscape and visual assessment commissioned by Dorset County Council and carried out by consultants (56) in Summer 2009.
+31 Landscape capacity refers to the ability of the landscape to accommodate development, in this case minerals development.
+The colour grading given to this question will be derived directly from a landscape and visual assessment commissioned by Dorset County Council and carried out by consultants (62) in Summer 2009, the same methodology will be used to assess sites brought forward after this date.
 The results of the assessment are based on consideration of landscape character sensitivity, landscape value (taking account of any designations) and visual sensitivity.
 Reaching conclusions about capacity means making a judgement about whether the amount of change proposed can be accommodated without having unacceptable adverse effects on the character of the landscape and without compromising the values attached to it.

-А Very significant adverse impactLandscape capacity to accommodate the site is low. В Significant adverse impactLandscape capacity to accommodate the site is between low and medium С Less significant impactLandscape capacity to accommodate the site is medium D No significant or negligible impact Landscape capacity to accommodate the site is between medium and high E Positive impact Landscape capacity to accommodate the site is high and/or there is the potential for an improvement to the landscape
+A Very significant adverse impact Landscape capacity to accommodate the site is low. В Significant adverse impactLandscape capacity to accommodate the site is between low and medium С Less significant adverse impact Landscape capacity to accommodate the site is medium D No significant or negligible impact Landscape capacity to accommodate the site is between medium and high E Positive impact Landscape capacity to accommodate the site is high and/or there is the potential for an improvement to the landscape